Dood345/eBook-Packager/README.md

 # Anna's Archive Downloader

-A minimal, powerful tool to search and download ebooks (and audiobooks!) directly from Anna's Archive.
+A smart, resilient tool to search and download ebooks (and audiobooks!) directly from Anna's Archive.

 ## Features
-- **Search & Download**: Enter a title and author to automatically find and download books.
-- **Bulk Download**: Add multiple books to a list and download them all as a verified ZIP package.
-- **Smart Fallback**: Automatically tries multiple download mirrors provided by Anna's Archive.
-- **Audiobook Support**: If an ebook isn't found, it can check for audiobook versions (or you can request them).
+- **Spreadsheet Interface**: Clean table view allows granular control over your download list.
+- **Smart Selection**: Automatically detects and selects the highest quality (largest) files.
+- **Resilience**: Stores the top 3 best mirrors for every book and automatically falls back if one fails.
+- **Audiobook Support**: Toggle "Get Audiobook" per row to search for and download an audiobook version alongside your ebook.
+- **Structured Output**: Downloads are organized into folders: `Author/Title/File`.

 ## Setup
 1.  **Get an API Key**:
     You need a RapidAPI key for the [Anna's Archive API](https://rapidapi.com/alexander-koba/api/annas-archive-api).

 2.  **Environment Variables**:
-    Create a `.env` file in the project root (see `.env.example`):
+    Create a `.env` file in the project root:
     ```env
     ANNAS_ARCHIVE_API_KEY=your_rapidapi_key_here
     ```